ghoulmann/tech-guide-for-families/source/powerschool.rst

 Alternatively, navigate to Moodle_ (`http://chelseapride.org <http://chelseapride.org>`_) and click the PowerSchool_ icon on the front page under either "Student Stuff" or "Family Stuff."

-You will prompted to enter credentials for PowerSchool.
+You will prompted to enter credentials for PowerSchool_.
 Enter the correct credentials, being mindful of capitalization, and click the "Sign In" button.
 (From this page, you may also follow links to recover a lost username or password.)

 .. image:: pslogin.png
    :scale: 100